Tulipamwe: Brief history of Tulipamwe (1994–2003)

 Hercules Viljoen coordinated this workshop at Zebra River Lodge, a country lodge in the south of Namibia situated in the beautiful Zebra River Valley.
 This Tulipamwe, like all the others, had the aim of encouraging the free flow of ideas and information between professional artists from within Namibia and from abroad.
 This meeting of artistic minds has been described as "an exciting and stimulating experience of personal growth that can not be duplicated other than in a similar workshop situation" by Cathy McRoberts, a Namibian artist in 1996.
 This workshop inspired one of its participants, Samuel Amunkete, to further his education in the arts.
-In a similar way the land art, by Eric Pongerard from France-Reunion, inspired many of the Namibian artists to continue in this style, and this is coming out more and more clearly today.
+In a similar way the land art, by Eric Pongerard from France-Reunion, inspired a number of the Namibian artists to continue in this style, and this is coming out more and more clearly today.